-- Students' hair should always be well kept and reflect neatness and cleanliness and be kept out of the eyes. - Hair bangs should be above the eyebrows to not obstruct the eyes. - Head coverings of any kind are not permitted on campus, Monday-Thursday.
-This includes but is not limited to, picks or combs, hats, caps, hoodies, bandanas of any kind, doo rags, skull caps, sunglasses.
-A two-inch head band may be worn by females.
-Head covers may be worn for a fee on Friday's.
-If the fee is not paid, head coverings will not be allowed on campus. - Males may not wear bands, headbands, or other hair products that restrict the natural flow of the hair is not permitted. (example: ponytails, man buns, etc.)

-- Mohawks may only have a two-inch rise. - Facial hair kept neat and clean may be worn. - Any hair style that causes a disruption in the education process will be subject to change.
+- Students' hair should be well kept and reflect neatness and cleanliness and be kept out of the eyes at all times. - Hair bangs should not be below the eyebrows. - Head coverings of any kind are not permitted in the buildings.
+This includes but not limited to, picks or combs, hats, caps, hoodies, bandanas of any kind, doo rags, skull caps, sunglasses.
+A two-inch head band may be worn by females. - Males may not wear band, headbands, or other hair products that restrict the natural flow of the hair is not permitted. (example: ponytails, man buns, etc) - Mohawks may only have a two-inch rise. - Facial hair kept neat and clean may be worn. - Any hair style that causes a disruption in the education process will be subject to change.